TheGloriousGenesis/CS_Learning/System_Design/README.md

 Example of Functional requirements:
 - "As a user, I would like to access diagrams via apk"
 - "User is able to login in and see list of recommendation songs"
-- "User is not annoymous : storing basic information"
+- "User is not anonymous : storing basic information"

 Example of Non-Functional requirements:
 - "Service is highly available"